fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 algorithm that is designed for one specific social context, may not necessarily apply to a different social context.
-Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences if the algorithm is used to determine the fate of an individual.
+Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences. fate of an individual.

 Example: Reusing a machine learning algorithm used to screen job applications in the